kotolex/checking/README.md

 @test
 def mock_open_both():
-    # Here we specify what we must "read from file" ('test') and where we want to ger all writes(result)
+    # Here we specify what we must "read from file" ('test') and where we want to get all writes(result)
     with mock_open(on_read_text='test') as result:
         my_open()
     equals(['TEST'], result) # checks we get test uppercased